Academic Employees

 This site covers the performance management process for UVA Academic Staff (University Regular Staff, Classified Staff, and A&P Faculty).
 Review the Eligibility section below for more information on which staff types participate in this performance process.

-Performance Engagement (PE) participants should view the PE webpage for information and resources specific to the quarterly process.
+Quarterly performance check-in participants should view our Performance Engagement webpage for information and resources specific to the quarterly process.

 Latest Updates

-McIntire Regular Staff now participates in the quarterly Performance Engagement process.
+McIntire Regular Staff has moved to the quarterly Performance Engagement process.

 Information & Resources